Quexington/contract_patterns/contract-patterns.md

 During a spend, the VMP is also passed the following information in its solution:
 * A `lineage_proof` which is used to verify that the parent of the current coin was also a VMP.
 A lineage proof does not need to be supplied if the list of AssetTypes is empty.
 The implicit logic here is that a VMP can only be initialized with an empty list of types and therefore any types that are added must use a launcher.
+* An optional list of `type_proofs`.
+Each proof consists of a puzzle hash, an inner puzzle hash, and a list of hashes of types that can be used to validate that the puzzle hash is a VMP with those types included `(puzzle_hash . (inner_puzzle_hash .  (type_hash type_hash ...))`.
 * A list of `unsafe_solutions` for each AssetType.
 These solutions are not secured by the inner puzzle in any way and can potentially be morphed by farmers.
 * A list of `type_additions` to add new AssetTypes.
 Each addition is a `(puzzle . solution)` pair and must return a new AssetType minus the `launcher_hash` since that will be filled in by the VMP automatically.
 * A list of `type_removals` to remove current AssetTypes.
 Each removal is a `(puzzle . solution)` pair where the hash of the puzzle must match the `remover_hash` for the AssetType that it is trying to remove.
 The puzzle returns a list of conditions.